ThinhPhoenix/cdn.thinology/README.md

 cdn.thinology
 ============

-`telikou_cdn` is a lightweight Content Delivery Network (CDN) that leverages the Telegram Bot API for file storage and retrieval.
+`cdn.thinology` is a lightweight Content Delivery Network (CDN) that leverages the Telegram Bot API for file storage and retrieval.
 This project provides a cost-effective solution for hosting files and serving them via a CDN-like infrastructure using Telegram's robust backend.

 **Author:** Lai Chi Thinh (ThinhPhoenix) - FPT University.